alimarques/alimarques/README.md

 Currently I'm working as **Data Scientist** and **Data Engineer**.
 I love to extract and explore open data sources and work with social problems with data.

-I have interests in those topics:
+I have interests in these topics:
 - Algorithms bias
 - Data for public policies
 - Exploring modern data pipelines